Promises and Secrets

 So, for that week, if Passover is on a Friday, then Friday, Saturday, and the next Thursday are all Sabbath days.
-The only time this will not happen is if Passover or the last Sabbath of the seven days are on the seventh-day Sabbath, bringing the number of Sabbaths down to two.
+The only time this will not happen is if Passover or the last Sabbath of the seven days are on the seventh-day Sabbath, bringing the number of Sabbaths in that week down to two.
 Americans have a real problem with keeping just one Sabbath day in a week, much less two or three of them.
-Oh they call their Sabbath This is a commitment to the Lord and His will, whether you are Jew or Gentile, by respecting that which He makes holy.
+Oh they call Sunday their Sabbath, but they do not "keep" it by doing no work, and Sunday was never made a holy day by God.
+So, they have decided to discard God's holy day and make up one of their own.
+Keeping Sabbath is a commitment to the Lord and His will, whether you are Jew or Gentile, by respecting that which He makes holy.
 Some will make that commitment, some will not.
 Remember, Paul told a Gentile church to keep it.

 The only question here is whether that refusal to obey will matter to a Gentile's salvation.
 Do believing in Christ and disrespecting God's will go together?
 (Matthew 7:21